awesomeeng/zephjs/docs/API.md

 The html() Definition Method can take either a url or relative filename or the actual HTML as string content. if a url or relative filename is given, ZephJS will download that url content, if possible, and use that as the content.
-This allows developers to separate their HTML from the Component Definition JavaScript.
+This allows developers to separate thier HTML from the Component Definition JavaScript.

 Each call to the html() Definition Method will be appended together